Topic: Mining Stocks

 17. Avoid mining stocks that trade at unsustainably high prices: This is usually due to broker hype or investor mania about the underlying commodity (such as gold).
 Instead, we focus on reasonably priced mining stocks with favourable geology.

 19. Think twice about gold bullion: Gold bullion investments have hidden costs that dramatically eat into your earnings potential over time.
-Gold bullion and gold coins require insurance and special storage plans which will incur costs for as long as you keep them.
+Gold bullion and gold coins can require insurance and special storage plans, which will incur costs for as long as you keep them.

 20. Invest in gold stocks instead of bullion: Invest in gold through gold-mining stocks–that’s how we handle gold exposure on behalf of portfolio management clients.
 Unlike bullion, these stocks at least have the potential to generate income.
 High-quality gold stocks can pay off nicely by establishing new mines and raising their production, even if gold goes sideways for a lengthy period.
 But keep in mind that no matter how appealing they look, you should limit gold stocks to a modest part of your portfolio.

 Investing in mining stocks can be highly volatile; still, even junior mining stocks often make good long-term investments.
-They may be well-known stars or quiet gems, but they do share one common attribute—they have grown at higher-than-average rates within the mining industry, or within the market as a whole, for years or decades.
+They may be well-known stars or quiet gems, but they do share one common attribute: they have grown at higher-than-average rates within the mining industry, or within the market as a whole, for years or decades.
+When researching gold stocks to buy, consider both established companies and promising juniors for a balanced approach.

 Aside from oil and gas stocks, do you continue to hold mining stocks?
 What else would you add to this list of things to consider?